-We begin with a preliminary definition that should be more or less obvious. \begin{defin}~ Given a Lie algebra $\mathfrak{g}$ and a subgroup $\Sigma$ of its outer automorphism group $\mathrm{Out}(\mathfrak{g})$, we say that $\mathfrak{g}$ is \emph{$\Sigma$-simple} if it is not abelian and contains no non-trivial proper $\Sigma$-invariant ideal.
-When $\Sigma$ is the image under the homomorphism~(\ref{eq:GREXT4}) of the component group $\Gamma$ of a Lie group~$G$ with Lie algebra $\mathfrak{g}$, we also use the term ``$\Gamma$-simple'' as a synonym for ``$\Sigma$-simple''. \end{defin} For a correct understanding of this terminology, it is useful to note that an ideal of~$\mathfrak{g}$ is, by definition, invariant under inner automorphisms of~$\mathfrak{g}$ and so its invariance under an arbitrary automorphism of~$\mathfrak{g}$ depends only on the equivalence class of the latter, as an element of~$\mathrm{Out} (\mathfrak{g})$. \begin{prop}~ Let\/ $\mathfrak{g}$ be a Lie algebra and\/ $\Sigma$ be a subgroup of its outer auto\-morphism group\/ $\mathrm{Out}(\mathfrak{g})$.
+In Theorem~\ref{theo:maxsg1}, the maximality condition for a closed subgroup $M$ of a Lie group~$G$ which meets every connected component of~$G$ is reduced to a maximality condition on its intersection $M_1$ with the connected one-component $G_0$ of~$G$, but what is still missing is to translate that into an appropriate maximality condition on the corresponding connected one-component~$M_0$, or equivalently, on the corresponding Lie algebra~$\mathfrak{m}$~-- which, as we shall see, is weaker than that of being maximal $\Gamma$-invariant or maximal $\Sigma$-invariant and also somewhat more intricate.
+This is the problem we shall turn to~now.
+We begin with a preliminary definition that should be more or less obvious. \begin{Definition} Given a Lie algebra $\mathfrak{g}$ and a subgroup $\Sigma$ of its outer auto\-morphism group $\mathrm{Out}(\mathfrak{g})$, we say that $\mathfrak{g}$ is \emph{$\Sigma$-simple} if it is not abelian and contains no non-trivial proper $\Sigma$-invariant ideal.
+When $\Sigma$ is the image under the homomorphism~(\ref{eq:GREXT4}) of the component group $\Gamma$ of a Lie group~$G$ with Lie algebra $\mathfrak{g}$, we also use the term ``$\Gamma$-simple'' as a synonym for ``$\Sigma$-simple''. \end{Definition} For a correct understanding of this terminology, it is useful to note that an ideal of~$\mathfrak{g}$ is, by definition, invariant under inner automorphisms of~$\mathfrak{g}$ and so its invariance under an arbitrary automorphism of~$\mathfrak{g}$ depends only on the equivalence class of the latter, as an element of~$\mathrm{Out} (\mathfrak{g})$. \begin{proposition} Let\/ $\mathfrak{g}$ be a Lie algebra and\/ $\Sigma$ be a subgroup of its outer auto\-morphism group\/ $\mathrm{Out}(\mathfrak{g})$.